Laid-Back Camp: Other media

+A drama CD based on the anime series, titled Laid-Back Camp Drama CD: Camp Manual by Nokuru (ゆるキャン△ ドラマCD ～野クルが作るキャンプマニュアル～), was released in Japan on June 28, 2023.
+It follows the members of the Outdoor Activities Club creating a manual, with Rin and Ena's assistance, that features the appeal of camping to recruit new members and secure a new large clubroom.

 Reception

 The English release of the first three volumes of the manga were included on the American Library Association's list of 2019 Great Graphic Novels for Teens.
 The manga was also nominated for an Eisner Award in the category "Best U.S. Edition of International Material—Asia" in 2019.

 In November 2019, Polygon named Laid-Back Camp as one of the best anime of the 2010s, describing it as "the ultimate comfy, slice-of-life anime", and Crunchyroll listed it in their "Top 100 best anime of the 2010s".
 IGN also listed Laid-Back Camp among the best anime series of the 2010s, stating that it is "a wonderful celebration of nature and friendship".
 Patrick Lum of The Guardian listed Laid-Back Camp as one of his best iyashikei anime series.

 The anime significantly increased local tourism for the places featured, with several campgrounds reporting their number of visitors tripling.